 The engine that powers sustainable organisations

-The European Commission plans to present a proposal on 30 March that will require companies to back up their sustainability claims, building on the EU Product Environmental Footprint methodology (PEF).
-The goal is to make the sustainability claims made by companies verifiable, comparable and reliable and thereby tackle greenwashing.
+The goal is to make the sustainability claims made by companies verifiable, comparable and reliable, and thereby tackle greenwashing.

 Together with experts from large, medium-sized and small companies with experience in sustainability reporting, we provide software solutions that makes it easier for you to operationalise the legislative requirements.